 - Active euthanasia entails the use of lethal substances or forces, such as administering a lethal injection, to kill and is the most controversial means.

-Historically, the euthanasia debate has tended to focus on a number of key concerns.
+Historically, the euthanasia debate has tended to focus on several key concerns.
 According to euthanasia opponent Ezekiel Emanuel, proponents of euthanasia have presented four main arguments:

 - assisting a subject to die might be a better choice than requiring that they continue to suffer